bos/stanford-cs240h/notes/l1/basics.md

     simpleHttpStr :: String -> IO String
     simpleHttpStr url = do
       page <- simpleHttp url
-      return (L.toString page)  -- return value of do block is last action
+      return (L.toString page)  -- result of do block is last action
     ~~~~

 * Note:  **`return` is not control flow statement**, just a function